Urinary Tract Infections

 What are the Symptoms of a Urinary Tract Infection?

-Signs and symptoms of UTIs include:
+Common signs and symptoms of a UTI include:

-• Pain or stinging while urinating
+• Pain or burning during urination

-• A persistent need to urinate
+• A frequent or persistent urge to urinate

-• Small amounts of urine coming out frequently
+• Passing small amounts of urine frequently

 • Cloudy urine

-• Foul-smelling urine
+• Strong or foul-smelling urine

 Treatment